- Cardonald Campus

 Employer and industry links

-The course will help students prepare to apply for appropriate future options which may include supported employment, volunteering, activities with support agencies or other college courses.
+The course will help you to prepare to apply for appropriate future options which may include supported employment, volunteering, activities with support agencies or other college courses.
 Some students feel ready to apply for work towards the end of the course.

 Jobs and further study

-- you will have the potential to progress onto other college courses or supported employment.
+- you will have the potential to progress to other college courses or supported employment.

 Entry requirements (minimum)

-- SQA qualifications at SCQF Level 2 in all subject areas
+- Evidence of undertaking SQA qualifications at SCQF Level 2 in all subject areas

 - the ability to engage and participate at the level required for this course (as evidenced at the selection day)